aynurin/maze-gen/src/maze/Maze2D.md

 - IsFillComplete (all cases)
 - FindLongestTrail

-VisitedCells is implemented by filtering all cells on IsVisited == true.
+VisitedCells is implemented by filtering all cells on IsConnected == true.

-IsVisited is set by MazeCell.Link/Unlink, and the only Unlink scenario is ApplyAreas.
+IsConnected is set by MazeCell.Link/Unlink, and the only Unlink scenario is ApplyAreas.

 ### UnlinkedCells